BOARD OF DIRECTORS

 Board Member Self-Nomination Procedure

 Citizens who have interest in serving as a Director and who meet the qualifications to serve as Director may nominate themselves by following the applicable procedure as specified by the state statute governing Special District elections.
-Anyone interested in serving as a Director should contact the Designated Election Official for the District (email Ann Marie Edwards) to obtain the self-nomination form and the deadline for filing such form.
-Candidates must also check with Jefferson County Elections to understand the filings required under Colorado's Campaign Finance laws.
+Anyone interested in serving as a Director can contact the Designated Election Official for the District (email Ann Marie Edwards).
+Self-nomination forms can be received by the DEO from January 1, 2020 through close of business on February 28, 2020 at 1521 Bergen Parkway, Evergreen, CO 80439.
+Candidates must also check with Jefferson County Elections to understand the filings required under Colorado’s Campaign Finance laws.

 The next Evergreen Park & Recreation District Board of Directors Election will be held on Tuesday, May 5, 2020.